 Is Loch Ness worth visiting or monstrously misleading?

-Is Loch Ness worth visiting - or is it just average scenery and a continuing dependence on marketing a hackneyed old bit of monster make-believe?
+Is Loch Ness worth your time - or is it just average scenery and a continuing dependence on marketing a hackneyed old bit of monster make-believe?
+The scenery is OK - but there are plenty more spectacular places to see.
+If time is pressing, give it a miss.
+(Is this tourism heresy?)

 Is Loch Ness Worth Visiting?

 Loch Ness is certainly high profile - but is this famous location worth visiting?
 That’s a question to weigh up when you plan your itinerary.
 After all, Loch Ness, thanks to its modern monster myth that dates from 1933, pretty much has iconic status.
 Even folk who know next to nothing about Scotland have probably heard of the Loch Ness Monster.

 And even Google Maps uses a wee green monster symbol instead of the ‘yellow figure’ should you go to Street View.
 (At least it did the last time I looked.)
 So the monster phenomenon is pretty famous, right?